 Immunohistochemistry (IHC) is a laboratory method of microscopic examination of brain tissue.
 Antibodies are linked to enzymes that show a chemical reaction that detects the abnormal form of prion protein found in BSE.
 This type of testing requires 2 to 3 days to complete and can be performed on fixed or frozen tissue.

-To use ELISA (Enzyme-Linked Immunosorbent Assay), brain tissue is first homogenised.
+ELISA (Enzyme-Linked Immunosorbent Assay) is a biochemical assay that uses antibody-antigen interactions.
+First, tissue is homogenised.
 Any normal prion protein is destroyed by a protease enzyme and the remaining abnormal prion protein is bound to the surface of a clear, microtitre well.
 Abnormal proteins are detected immunologically using antibodies linked to an enzyme and exposed to a chemical substrate, providing a signal in the form of a colour change or light emission, which are picked up by a spectrophotometer.
 Test results for BSE using the ELISA method can be confirmed through immunohistochemistry and Western Blot testing.
 ELISA tests for BSE can usually be completed in about 4 hours.

 In histopathology, a microscope is used to detect spongiform patterns characteristic of BSE during an examination of sections of brain tissue.
 Histopathology tests take from 2 to 5 days to complete and are best performed on fixed tissue.

 - Mammalian protein must not be in feed to ruminant animals.
 The incorporation of mammalian meat and bone meal in any farmed livestock feed is prohibited